hjohn/Dirk/README.markdown

 ## Dependency Injection

-Dependencies are other classes or types that are required for the correct functioning of another class.
+Dependencies are other classes or types that are required for the correct functioning of a class.
 A dependency can be a class, an interface, a generic type or a primitive type.
 Dependency injection supplies these required values automatically.
 Dependencies can be supplied through constructor or method parameters or by setting fields directly.